THargreaves/into-the-tidyverse/resources/session_four/session_four_presentation.md

 * As you might be able to guess from the common `key` and `value` arguments, `spread()` and `gather()` are opposites of each other and can be used to reverse each other's effects
 * `gather()` makes wide tables narrower and longer, whereas `spread()` makes long tables shorter and wider
+* A general rule of thumb is that wide tables are best for looking at data, whereas tall tables are best for performing analysis.

 Separating
 ====================================